enebular/docs/en/Config/Connections.md

 ![removeConnections02](./../../img/Config/Config-removeConnections02.png)

-Shown pop-up if it's fine to delete connection, click on the Delet button.
+Shown pop-up if it's fine to delete connection, click on the Delete button.